-Although the entire town of Luang Prabang is protected as a UNESCO World Heritage Site, meaning buildings can’t be torn down and rebuilt in modern style, and there will never be a chain there, there is an intimate new hotel as of this year that creatively got past the strict rules.
-Rosewood Luang Prabang, designed by the celebrated architect Bill Bensley, was built around jungle waterfalls in the same French Colonial style as its surrounds, and even boasts tents on stilts in the valley, which are without question the most incredible place to honeymoon.
-You even get to walk on bouncy wooden bridges to reach them, each named for and themed around a particular Laotian indigenous tribe and filled with artifacts and plush bedding and accoutrement, plus large decks perfect for cuddling with your honey and stargazing.
-Don’t miss the opportunity to have a couples’ massage in one of the spa tents, with windows in the floor under your faces so you can watch the trickling stream glide past.
+Although the entire town of Luang Prabang is protected as a UNESCO World Heritage Site, meaning buildings can’t be torn down and rebuilt in modern style, and there will never be a chain there, there is an intimate hotel that opened in 2018 that creatively got past the strict rules.
+Rosewood Luang Prabang, designed by the celebrated architect Bill Bensley, was built around waterfalls in the same French colonial style as its surroundings, and it even has tents on stilts in the valley.
+You get to walk on bouncy wooden bridges to reach them.
+Each is named for and themed around an indigenous Laotian tribe and filled with artifacts.
+They offer plush bedding and large decks, which are perfect for cuddling with your honey and stargazing.
+Don’t miss the opportunity to have a couples massage in one of the spa tents, with windows in the floor under your faces so you can watch the trickling stream glide past.

-For those days you wish to do something, programming includes guided walks or hikes to monasteries and temples amid local villages.
-Abercrombie & Kent’s knowledgeable local guides are valuable for at least a full-day outing—after a couple spent relaxing by an aquamarine pool, of course.
-It would be a shame to spend time in Luang Prabang without oohing and aahing over the countless golden Buddhas inside a handful of worth-it temples, architecturally unique from virtually every other Southeast Asian country’s.
-Vibrant glass mosaics, fanciful layered roofs and seriously gilded ornamentation make the hallowed structures—and the Royal Palace—true gems, especially for photography fans.
-The guide also comes in handy at The Traditional Arts and Ethnology Centre in town, where artifacts and costumes from indigenous tribes are on display, and the stories to be told are fascinating, and the Buddhist Archive of Photography, a space dedicated to the Zen monastic life.
+For those days you wish to go out and do something, programming at Rosewood Luang Prabang includes guided walks or hikes to monasteries and temples in local villages.
+Abercrombie & Kent’s knowledgeable local guides are valuable for at least one full-day outing—after a couple of days spent relaxing by an aquamarine pool, of course.
+It would be a shame to spend time in Luang Prabang without seeing the countless golden Buddhas inside a handful of temples, architecturally unique from virtually every other Southeast Asian country.
+Vibrant glass mosaics, fanciful layered roofs, and seriously gilded ornamentation make the hallowed structures—and the Royal Palace—true gems.
+The guide also comes in handy at The Traditional Arts and Ethnology Centre in town, where artifacts and costumes from indigenous tribes are on display, and the stories to be told are fascinating, as well as at the Buddhist Archive of Photography, a space dedicated to the Zen monastic life.